-- 9.7 Unless IRAS or the other relevant foreign competent authority does not agree to the taxpayer's MAP request, the taxpayer should proceed to submit its application. - 9.8 The application should be made in a soft copy and one hardcopy. - 9.9 The taxpayer should also concurrently submit the MAP application to the other foreign competent authority. - 9.10 The application should include all the details and documentation based on the guidance provided under section 6.
+- 11.7 Unless IRAS or the other relevant foreign competent authority is of the view that the taxpayer's MAP request is not justifiable, the taxpayer should proceed to submit its application. - 11.8 The application should be made in soft copy only. - 11.9 The taxpayer should also concurrently submit the MAP application to the other foreign competent authority. - 11.10 The application should include all the details and documentation based on the guidance provided under section 6.
 The taxpayer should ensure that detailed descriptions on the covered transaction, covered entities, covered period and the transfer pricing methodology and analysis are also provided (refer to the sample of an APA agreement in Annex B3 for a brief description on each term).
 Additional information may be included if relevant.